jmwang0117/Jmwang-Hugo-Academic/content/authors/admin/_index.md

     url: https://www.hku.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on robotic vision and distributed robotic systems.
+bio: My research interests focus on Embodied AI.

 # Interests to show in About widget
 interests: